tomi-vanek/openapi-routing/README.md

     ``` Shell
     mkdir handlers
     ```
 1. Create API server start module `server.js`.
-If you want just try out the library, you may take the file `example-server/server.js` and change the import line:
+    * __Node.JS:__ If you want just try out the library, you may take the file `example-server/server.js` and change the import line:
         ``` JavaScript
         import { routerForSchema, readSchema, endpointsMessage } from 'openapi-routing';
         ```
+    * __Express:__ Alternative option - if you want to use express with usefull middlewares, you can take the file `example-server/express-server.js` as your starting point and make similar change as in previous step.
+Express library is optional dependency - it is not istalled by default.
+If you want to test the `express-server.js`, you have to force-install with command `npm i -f`

 ## How it works